 D. Initiative vs. Guilt

-Several stages of Erikson’s theory can be particularly confusing…how can you remember the difference between inferiority, guilt, or shame and doubt when they all sound like similar concepts?
+Several stages of development in Erikson’s theory can be particularly confusing… How can you remember the difference between inferiority, guilt, or shame and doubt when they all sound like similar concepts?
 Try thinking about building blocks.
 Still confused?
 One of the tricks I used when I was studying for the exam was to focus on the first word in each stage and think about building blocks – each stage builds on the one before it.
 Let’s just think about answers B, C, and D above, since these are the most frequently confused stages.
 First, the child must learn to be autonomous (a big part of this is learning to walk and separate physically from caregivers) – success at this stage translates into feelings of self-assurance in adults.
-Then, once the child learns to be independent, they can take the initiative to explore and play in their world (think of the imaginative play that preschoolers are known for!) – success at this stage translates into motivated, goal-directed behavior in adults.
+Then, once the child learns to be independent, they can take the initiative to explore and play in their world (think of the imaginative play that preschoolers are known for!) – success at this stage of development translates into motivated, goal-directed behavior in adults.
 Finally, now that the child has both independence and the urge to do things, they can be industrious (keep in mind all of the work, academic and social, that happens for school-age children) – success at this stage translates into competence and achievement in adults.

 Coming up next week: Normal Child Development

 Think our straightforward, sensible approach could help you PASS your social work or MFT exam?
 If you’re preparing for a social work exam, check out our Social Work Study Materials.
 If you’re preparing for an MFT exam, check out our MFT Study Materials.
 Learn more about our offerings at The Therapist Development Center.

 Looking for more practice questions and some study tips?
 Check out our exam prep FAQ or our new Social Work Exam Study Guide: